gablm/feup_lbaw_clarityquest/src/README.md

 ## Deploying the project on FEUP's servers

-- Set up the development evnironment
+- Set up the development environment

 - Login to GitLab's Container Registry (using FEUP VPN/network):
 ```bash